shikokuchuo/mirai/README.md

 potentially unresolved values.

-Pipe a mirai `$data` value forward into a function or series of functions and it either evaluates or returns an ‘unresolvedExpr’.
+Pipe a mirai `$data` value forward into a function or series of functions and it initially returns an ‘unresolvedExpr’.

 The result may be queried at `$data`, which will return another ‘unresolvedExpr’ whilst unresolved.
 However when the original value